How to Say Happy Birthday in English: Birthday Wishes and Messages You Should Know

 If you're learning English and want your birthday wishes to sound genuinely natural rather than textbook-formal, here are some tips.

-Anyway, if you're learning English and want to pick up natural phrases like these from real content, Migaku's browser extension lets you look up words and save examples while watching shows or reading articles in English.
+Anyway, if you're learning English and want to pick up natural phrases like these from real content, Migaku's browser extension and app let you look up words and save examples while watching shows or reading articles in English.
 You'll see how native speakers actually use birthday wishes and tons of other everyday expressions.
 There's a 10-day free trial if you want to check it out.